Leppävaara

 The centre of Leppävaara is being developed as a compact and appealing urban area that relies on excellent public transport connections and brings housing and services together.

-The preparation of the detailed plan amendment for the northern part of the Leppävaara centre will begin in 2025, and construction is expected to start in 2028.
+The preparation of the detailed plan amendment for the northern part of the Leppävaara centre began in 2025, and construction is expected to start in 2029.
 The plan amendment is based on an international idea competition for Leppävaara, which aimed to find an overall vision for the area north of the railway tracks – one that is financially feasible and of high quality in terms of functionality, urban structure and architecture.

 Read more about plans for the area north of the railway tracks.